Looking for the best Disney park for teenagers?

 Let me explain.
 Disney groups all your days together and calls it your tickets.
 So if you are going for 5 days or 1 day, you have 1 ticket.

-In 2022, the rate to add the Hopper was $60 per ticket.
-If you add a Hopper to a single day ticket it is a wild expense.
-But if you add it to a 4-day ticket it is literally just $15 per day for the added flexibility of moving between parks.
+If you add a Hopper to a single-day ticket it is a wild expense.
+But if you add it to a 5-day ticket it is just $15 per day for the added flexibility of moving between parks.

 Given how spread out the rides are across multiple parks at Disney World, you may want to consider the Hopper.